scottchiefbaker/highlight/README.md

 ### Colors:

-Filters can be assigned a **specific** color by using the ANSI numbers available in the `term-colors.pl` script.
-Alternately some colors can be defined as a string shortcut: red, blue, green, yellow, orange, purple, white, and black
+Filters use the color of the ANSI numbers available in the `term-colors.pl` script in the `extras/` directory.
+Alternately some colors can be defined as a string shortcut: red, blue, green, yellow, orange, purple, white, and black.

 ### Examples:
 ```